 Haley was living in a residential facility with around-the-clock staff when she met with her Wendy’s Wonderful Kids® (WWK) recruiter, who asked her if there was anyone who was a positive influence in her life.
 Haley mentioned a basketball coach she knew years ago whom she liked, but she couldn’t remember the school, only the town.

-By entering his full name and location into our People Search tool, Haley’s WWK recruiter could instantly track down this basketball coach.
+By entering a full name and location into our People Search tool, Haley’s WWK recruiter could instantly track down this basketball coach.
 When he was reached, he was surprised to hear Haley was still in foster care after all this time.

 “I can’t believe no one has adopted her.
 She’s such a great kid,” he said.